 The largest growth rate is in Search Engine Marketing (SEM) – with +40% between 2018-2020.
 In this context, SEM includes paid and organic search channels.
 The key benefit of SEM as a B2B channel is that search has intent built into it.
-By targeting keywords, you can make sure that budget is being spent on prospects who are in a need state – whether that’s at awareness, consideration, or buying stage.
-This reduces ambiguity, and means that attribution and evaluation is easier than with many other channels.
+By targeting keywords, you can ensure that budget is being spent on prospects and potential clients who are in a need state – whether at the awareness, consideration or buying stage.
+This reduces ambiguity and means that attribution and evaluation is easier than with many other channels.

 Close behind is customer communities, with a growth rate of +35%.
-With trust at an all-time low, people are looking to reduce bias and risk by leaning on referral and recommendation more than ever.
-We live in a review culture, and this affects B2B as much as B2C.
-I believe this is why B2B marketers are leaning more heavily on online communities, forums, and messaging groups: to build credibility and trust.
+With trust at an all-time low, people want to reduce bias and risk by leaning on referrals and recommendations more than ever.
+We live in a review culture, which affects B2B as much as B2C.
+This is why B2B marketers are leaning more heavily on online communities, forums, and messaging groups: to build credibility and trust with prospective customers.

 The +34% growth in popularity of mobile apps as a B2B channel is down to the increased prevalence of high-powered mobile devices (and mobile connectivity) in our society.
-This impacts the channel approach for B2B marketers, because mobile apps ads aren’t cookie-based – they’re device ID-based.
+This impacts the channel approach for B2B marketers because mobile app ads aren’t cookie-based – they’re device ID-based.
 And the programmatic advertising setup is unique in this field.
-The exchanges, media buying, and software is different – and there are lots of interactive and passive ad formats to choose from.
+The exchanges, media buying and software are different – and there are many interactive and passive ad formats to choose from.

 Key takeaways: How to Choose B2B Marketing Channels

-There are indeed a lot of channels to choose from, but the process of selecting which ones to test comes down to good old-fashioned domain knowledge.
-This knowledge, combined with the right foundational strategy (audience, funnel, messaging), means that you’re able to test hypotheses in a way that doesn’t burn budget unsustainably – and in a way that gives you the maximum insights to use for optimisation.
+There are many channels to choose from, but selecting which ones to test comes down to good old-fashioned domain knowledge.
+This knowledge, combined with the right foundational strategy (audience, funnel, messaging), means that you can test hypotheses in a way that doesn’t burn budget unsustainably – and in a way that gives you the maximum insights to use for optimization.

 If you need our help to choose and test B2B marketing channels for your business, get in touch with Kurve today.
 You’ll benefit from our experience, knowledge, and strategic frameworks – and you’ll access new levels of sustainable growth through digital channels.